SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 It's very difficult not to tweak your tables to make them look prettier, e.g. merging cells (especially in headers) or using borders to separate different data.
-If you are not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
+If you are not careful, formatting a worksheet to be more aesthetically pleasing can compromise a computer’s ability to see associations in the data.
 For example, merged cells will confuse statistics software, which will read the merged cell as a single data value and cause misalignment with data in the following rows.